dpinela/DeathsDoor.ItemChanger/README.md

 This mod also uses [Newtonsoft.JSON][nsjson], which it imports from NuGet.
-The version included in the releases is the version for `net20`, as the version that NuGet provides for `net472` does not work under the Unity Mono runtime DD uses.
+The version included in the releases should be the version for `netstandard2.0`, as the version that NuGet provides for `net472` does not work under the Unity Mono runtime DD uses.

+(Due to a mistake, the releases currently use an older version of the library instead.)

 [beppub]: https://github.com/BepInEx/BepInEx.AssemblyPublicizer
 [nsjson]: https://www.nuget.org/packages/Newtonsoft.Json